 Tips on Preparing a Competitive Application

 The Rangel International Affairs Summer Enrichment Selection Panel evaluates each applicant based on a variety of different criteria.
-It seeks individuals who show a clear interest in a career in international affairs, along with a strong academic background, a commitment to service, leadership, diverse interests in areas such as international affairs and government, cultural sensitivity, writing skills, and an ability to overcome obstacles.
-A good application introduces the individual to the panel and shows his/her unique motivations, experiences and accomplishments.
+It seeks individuals who show a clear interest in a career in international affairs, along with a strong academic background, a commitment to service, leadership, and diverse interests in areas such as international affairs and government, cultural sensitivity, writing skills, and an ability to overcome obstacles.
+A good application introduces the individual to the panel and shows his/her unique motivations, experiences, and accomplishments.
 Thus, there is no specific formula for preparing a competitive application, as each applicant is unique.
 However, below are a few tips.

 1) Review all application requirements for the program to ensure you are eligible and prepared.

 Applicants should review all requirements up front at the Rangel Program website (www.rangelprogram.org).
 The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and full-time undergraduate student status.
 Applicants should make a plan to complete all aspects of the application on time.
 This will require steps such as securing letters of recommendation and transcripts and writing a statement of interest.
-The FAQ section of under the Summer Enrichment part of the website can answer many application questions; applicants are welcome to contact program staff if they have additional questions.
+The FAQ section under the Summer Enrichment part of the website can answer many application questions.
+Applicants are welcome to contact program staff if they have additional questions.

 2) Clearly explain in your statement of interest your motivations for applying for the Rangel Summer Program and identify the background, experiences, and skills that you believe will make you successful in the program and a future career involving international affairs.